ShafiqIslam/cz-convention/README.md

 ```
 npm install @sheba/cz-convention
 ```

-# Use this adapter

-Reference it in your `package.json` of your project
+Then, Reference it in your `package.json` of your project
 ```
   ...
   "config": {